troytolhurst/web_server_databases/01_internet/04_curl_bite.md

 ## The tool: `curl`

 You may have met `curl` before.
 We can use it to request files over the Internet using HTTP.
 It also supports a number of other protocols.
-Let's look at three of them using `curl`'s 'verbose' mode which gives more detail.
+Let's look at two of them using `curl`'s 'verbose' mode which gives more detail.

 I'll annotate each part so you can see what it does.
 You don't need to learn the details, just note that they are using structured approaches to communicate.